lpod/lpod-python/doc/level1.rst

 - ``style``: the name of the applicable style (which should be at display time a valid row or column style);
-- ``default cell style``: the style which apply to each cell in the column or row unless this cell has no defined style attribute;
+- ``cell style``: the default style which apply to each cell in the column or row unless this cell has no defined style attribute;
 - ``visibility``: specifies the visibility of the row or column; legal values are ``visible``, ``collapse`` and ``filter``.